🇦🇺 Australia

 Both 482 and 186 visas require an Australian employer to sponsor you.
 The employer must be registered as a visa sponsor with the Department of Home Affairs, maintain compliant payroll and employment records, and demonstrate genuine business need for a Data Scientist.
 Home Affairs conducts regular audits of sponsors; non-compliant employers can lose sponsorship rights and face significant penalties.

 For the 186 ENS visa, the employer nominates you and you must earn at least the Migrant Visa Salary Threshold (MVST) or the industry award wage, whichever is higher.
-For senior or specialised Data Scientists, this is typically AUD $100,000+, which is achievable.
 However, recently qualified Data Scientists or those without deep specialisation may find the salary threshold challenging.
 The employer must also demonstrate labour market testing (that no suitable Australian workers are available) and provide supporting documentation about your role and the business need.

 Before accepting a sponsorship offer, verify the employer's legitimacy by checking their ABN, visa sponsorship history, and any Department compliance records.
 Unscrupulous employers sometimes offer sponsorship with hidden conditions, unclear salary arrangements, or false permanence promises.
 Always obtain a written employment contract specifying role, salary, benefits, and visa sponsorship details.
 Engaging a registered migration agent before accepting a sponsorship offer provides critical protection.